The8BitEnthusiast/vga-on-fpga/README.md

 - [Mercury 2 FPGA Development Board](https://www.micro-nova.com/mercury-2), from Micro Nova
 - [VGA Connector](https://digilent.com/shop/pmod-vga-video-graphics-array/), from Digilent

-I found Digilent's VGA connector particular convenient as it already embeds the kind of resistor network that Ben used on his circuit to generate the color signals, and also a pair of '245 transceivers to buffer the FPGA output pins.
+I found Digilent's VGA connector particularly convenient as it already embeds the kind of resistor network that Ben used on his circuit to generate the color signals, and also a pair of '245 transceivers to buffer the FPGA output pins.
 The caveat is that whereas Ben used 2 bits for each color, this adapter expects 4 bits per color.
 As such, for the purpose of this project, I created a makeshift 'upscaler' module, which you will see in the instructions.
 If you stick to the regular VGA breakout module as shown in Ben's video (and web site), then you don't need that 'upscaler', but you may need to implement your own resistor ladder and buffering.

 ## Before You Begin
 The instructions that follow do not go over the basic installation and use of the Vivado IDE.
 It is assumed that you have already done at least a basic tutorial (e.g. LED blink).
 To undertake this project, you should know how to create a blank project, create a source file, and deploy a basic circuit on the development board you have purchased.